AmyOShea/MS3-Cocktail-Hour/TESTING.md

 ---
 ## PowerMapper Compatibility

-I used [PowerMapper](https://www.powermapper.com/) to test cross-browser compitbility on other browsers that I don't have access to.
+I used [PowerMapper](https://www.powermapper.com/) to test cross-browser compatbility on other browsers that I don't have access to.

 ![powermapper results](static/images/README/powermapper-01.PNG)